RSS Feed Widget for WordPress

 Preparing WordPress for FeedWind

-Navigate to Appearance > Widgets in the WordPress dashboard and you will see the right hand pane shows the available Widget Area locations.
+Navigate to Appearance > Widgets in the WordPress dashboard and you will see the right-hand pane showing the available Widget Area locations.

 In the left pane is a list of the available widgets.
-To use FeedWind code, we will first open the widget area up that we wish to use in the right hand pane – in our example we will open the Secondary Widget Area.
+To use the FeedWind code, we will first open the widget area up that we wish to use in the right-hand pane – in our example we will open the Secondary Widget Area.

 Try it in different areas until you become accustomed to where they all are.
 To see where a widget wraps just copy a paragraph in there.
-Remember to remove the test text afterwards.
+Remember to remove the test text afterward.

 Hit the [Save] button and you will then be able to see your new RSS feed widget appear in the widget area you selected.